District Development Grant Program

 Applicants must complete the following online application and include a cover letter (options to upload or copy and paste cover letter included in the online application).

-Applications for the next funding cycle, for projects taking place between November and April will be accepted between September 1st and September 30th.
-Grants will be announced on October 20th.
+Applications for the next funding cycle, for projects taking place between May and October 2023 will be accepted between January 25 and March 10th.
+Grants will be announced the week of March 20th.